Privacy Policy

 B) End-customer data (Processor, on behalf of merchants)

-To handle electronic withdrawal requests, the App processes (as provided through the merchant’s storefront/Shopify environment):
+To handle electronic withdrawal requests, the App processes:

 - Email address